NoCapCbas/math-quiz-cli/README.md

 ```shell
 ./math-quiz-cli -csv custom.csv -limit=30
 ```

-flags:
--csv
+Flags
-    A csv file in the format of 'problem,answer' -limit
+-csv: A csv file in the format of 'problem,answer'
-    Total time limit for the quiz in seconds
+-limit: Total time limit for the quiz in seconds

 Example
 ```shell